Abductive forgetting: Default logic

 \begin{definition}[Consequential monotony] A set of explanations $S$ satisfies {\em consequential monotony} if it contains $E \explain M'$ whenever it contains $E \explain M$ with $M' \subseteq M$.

 \end{definition}

 Consequential monotony characterizes forgetting.
 A set of explanations is the result of forgetting some variables from some formulae if and only if it satisfies consequential monotony.
-Since no ordering is involved, forgetting and summarizing coincide $\focus(F,R) = \summarize(F,R)$.
 The first step of the proof is that forgetting satisfies consequential monotony.

 \begin{lemma} For every formula $F$ and set of variables $R$, consequential monotony is satisfied by $\focus(F,R)$.

 \end{lemma}

 \proof The premises are $E \explain M' \in \focus(F,R)$ and $M \subseteq M'$.
 The conclusion is $E \explain M \in \focus(F,R)$.
 The first premise $E \explain M' \in \focus(F,R)$ is defined as the existence of $E'$ and $M''$ such that $F \models EE' \explain M'M''$.
 This is in turn defined as $F \cup E \cup E'$ being consistent and entailing $M' \cup M''$.
 The latter $F \cup E \cup E' \models M' \cup M''$ implies $F \cup E \cup E' \models M \cup M''$ since $M \subseteq M'$.
 With the consistency of $F \cup E \cup E'$, this entailment defines $F \models EE' \explain MM''$.
 This is the case for some $E'$ and $M''$.
 This is the definition of $E \explain M \in \focus(F,R)$.~